 Just a nibble...

-Prior to entering the masters program I contributed in the Italia Innovation Program in Treviso, Italy as a design consultant intern, I revisited my passion for events and user experiences.
-Working closely with BonnottoEditions—an experiential brand that is a sister to Bonnotto (textile manufacturer)—I pitched multiple experiences that included fabric manipulation while inevitably promoting their brand.
+Prior to entering the Masters program at RISD, I participated in the Italia Innovation Program in Treviso, Italy as a design consultant intern.
+Here, I revisited my passion for events and user experiences.
+Working closely with BonnottoEditions, an experiential brand that is a sister to the textile manufacturer Bonnotto, I pitched multiple brand promotion strategies-—all experiences that included fabric manipulation.
 Processes once again became a key factor in creating these ideations.